red-bin/wc_fun/README.md

 This is done in a way that everything is kept in transit and is only stored in memoryr as long as it needs to be.
 It seems to take very, very little memory to parse fairly large files.

 ##Advantages:

 Natural bottleneck limiting

 Relatively modular

-Less interaction with parallel! mawk is very, very fast.
+Less interaction with parallel!

+mawk is very, very fast.

 ##Disadvantages

--Ssh is slooow.
+Ssh is slooow.

--cmdline parameters shouldn't be moved around.
+cmdline parameters shouldn't be moved around.

--It took a lot of tweaking to get this to work between my server and laptop.
-Hopefully these settings should work for most -scenarios, though.
+It took a lot of tweaking to get this to work between my server and laptop.
+Hopefully these settings should work for most  scenarios, though.

--ssh keys can be a pain
+ssh keys can be a pain

--Uses mawk - if needed, this can be changed to mawk.
+Uses mawk - if needed, this can be changed to mawk.

 ```
 $ ls -lrth A50462_TcktsIssdSince2009.txt